 What Dealerships Do With Your Trade-In Vehicle

-After you agree to trade in your vehicle and complete the paperwork, the dealership will put your vehicle in its service department for a presale inspection.
-This allows the dealership's technicians to look over the vehicle and determine any deeper mechanical, body, or electrical repairs it needs.
+After the trade-in process is complete, the dealership's service department will put the vehicle through a presale inspection.
+During this important inspection, the dealership's technicians will look over the vehicle and determine whether it needs any deeper mechanical, body, or electrical repairs.

-The technician brings this report to the service manager or whoever handles quoting presale repairs to the sales managers.
-The service manager works up a repair quote for the sales managers, who then decide if there is still enough profit to warrant reconditioning the vehicle or not.
+The technician will deliver their report to the service manager or whoever handles quoting presale repairs to the sales managers.
+The service manager will then work up a repair quote for the sales managers, who will then decide if it's worthwhile to recondition the vehicle.

-If there isn't enough profit, the dealership will either sell the vehicle wholesale to another dealership or send it to auction.
-If there is enough profit, the dealership will recondition the vehicle and place it on the lot for sale.
+If it doesn't make financial sense to recondition the vehicle, the dealership will either sell the vehicle at wholesale price to another dealership or send it to auction.

 How Dealerships Use Incentives to Enhance Trade-In Offers

-Dealerships have various avenues to earn more profit, including selling GAP insurance or extended warranties, and manufacturer or financing incentives.
-The incentives allow the dealership to move money around and make your trade-in offer look virtually unbeatable.
+Dealerships can earn more profit by adding GAP insurance or extended warranties to their deals.
+They can also turn to manufacturer or financing incentives to increase their revenues.
+These incentives allow the dealership to move money around and make your trade-in offer look virtually unbeatable.

-It works like this: The dealership gives you a decent offer of $10,000 for your trade-in, but you really wanted to get at least $11,000.
-The dealership sees this as your hot button in getting the deal done, so it can use financing reserves to make the profit it needs to pad your trade-in value.
+For example, the dealership gives you a $10,000 offer for your trade-in, but you already had $11,000 set as your minimum acceptable offer.
+The dealership sees this as your hot button to complete the deal, so they take a portion of the financing reserves they have on the vehicle you're purchasing to pad your trade-in value.

-When a dealership arranges financing for you, it'll receive a "buy" rate from the banks.
-This is the lowest interest rate the lender will offer you.
-The dealership can then add to that interest rate — typically by one to two percentage points.
+What are financing reserves?
+When a dealership sets up your financing, the lenders will give the dealer "buy" rates.
+These are the lowest interest rates the lender will offer you.
+The dealership can then add to that interest rate—typically by one to two percentage points.
 That additional interest is the finance reserve and is pure profit for the dealership.

-So, if you are financing a $25,000 new car, and the bank offers a 4% "buy" rate, the dealership could bump that to 6% and earn a 2% finance commission on the loan.
+For example, say you are financing a $25,000 new car, and the bank offers a 4% "buy" rate.
+If the dealership wants extra profits, it can then sell you a 6% interest rate and earn a 2% finance commission on the loan.
 On a 60-month car loan, that's $1,374 in profit the dealership can use to cover the extra $1,000 you wanted for your trade-in.
+The dealership still profited an extra $374 and met your $11,000 minimum.

 You would likely never know the "buy" rate was actually 4%, and you would feel satisfied enough to accept the deal with the $11,000 you got on your trade.